Hiring a Pro

 We avoid escargot copy.
 (Using big words when something simpler would do.)

 We avoid bips-bops-and-booms design.
-(Being overly flashy when clean design is better.)
+(Being overly flashy when a clean design is better.)

 We avoid push-push-push campaigns.
 (Because being in the conversation is more important than being noticed just once.)